MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 To enable Cloud Discovery features using a log collector and detect Shadow IT in your organization, open the following items:

 - Allow the log collector to receive inbound FTP and Syslog traffic as configured for the data sources.
-- Allow the log collector to initiate outbound traffic to the Cloud App Security portal (for example `contoso.cloudappsecurity.com`) on port 443 and access to port 53 (DNS services).
+- Allow the log collector to initiate outbound traffic to the Defender for Cloud Apps portal (for example `contoso.cloudappsecurity.com`) on port 443 and access to port 53 (DNS services).
 - Allow the log collector to initiate outbound traffic to the Azure blob storage on port 443:

   | Data center |                        URL                                 |